 A limited number of scholarships are available for Cambridge Rindge and Latin students, Cambridge city employees, and Allston-Brighton residents.
 Scholarships cannot be used for January session courses.

 Cambridge Rindge and Latin students.
 A limited number of tuition scholarships are awarded to eligible 10th, 11th, and 12th grade students who are in the Community-Based Learning Program at the Cambridge Rindge and Latin School.
-For information call Jason Smith (617) 998-8103.
+For information please contact Jason Smith at (617) 998-8103 or email@example.com.

 Allston-Brighton residents.The Allston-Brighton Community Scholarships cover tuition for any course taken for noncredit, undergraduate, or graduate credit by residents of Allston and Brighton.
 Five scholars are chosen each term by the Allston Civic Association.